-By breaking a home assessment down into accessible parts, you can more readily prepare to deal with water or structural damage in your home while also taking preventative measures to avoid significant repair costs.
+To make it simple, you may want to break down your own home assessment into accessible parts.
+From this point, you can more readily prepare to deal with water or structural damage in your home and be sure to take every precautionary measure possible.

 Share this Image on Your Site!

 Simply copy and paste the code below and you can share this infographic on your site:

 The structural supports of your home keep it strong and standing in place.
 If the supports of your home are not maintained properly, you could be subject to severe or even irreversible damages.

 One of the primary causes of structural support failure in the home is long-term exposure to hydrostatic pressure.
 This pressure can wear away at the materials you’ve used to support your home while also causing them to rapidly expand and contract.
 Your supports may crack under the pressure and allow additional water into your home, which could potentially cause problems such as mold growth or pest infestations.

 Lucky for you, your home will typically show you some warning signs before the damage is irreversible.
 Some of the clearest signs that your home may need structural repairs include:

 - Uneven floors

 - Vertical, horizontal, diagonal, or stair-step wall cracks